kloba/PetroPredictAnalytics/README.md

 - National Bank of Poland for exchange rate data
 - U.S. Energy Information Administration for oil price data
+- Lotos for historical petrol price data in Poland
 - Microsoft Fabric team for the analytics platform

 ## Contact